bahorn/b.horn.uk/docs/index.md

 ## Travel

-I've travelled to over 40 countries, doing things such as:
+I've travelled to over 50 countries, doing things such as:

-* Backpacking through Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan), the Southern Caucasus (Azerbaijan, Georgia and Armenia) and Ghana.
+* Backpacking through Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan and Uzbekistan), the Southern Caucasus (Azerbaijan, Georgia and Armenia), South East Asia (including Malaysian Borneo and Brunei) and Ghana.
 * Doing a Internship based around remote sensing in Cape Town, South Africa
 * Cultural Exchanges in Oslo (Norway), Helsinki (Finland) and Guangzhou (China)

 ## Hiring

-Open to full time positions in The Netherlands (or potentially remote).
+Open to full time positions in The Netherlands or remote.
 CV provided on request, please contact me at `b AT horn DOT uk` from a corporate email if you are interested.